Building Resistance with Metal Construction: Withstanding Major Weather Events

 5. Sustainable and Eco-Friendly: One often overlooked aspect of resilient design is sustainability.
 Metal is one of the most recyclable materials available, which means it can be repurposed at the end of its life cycle, contributing to a reduced environmental footprint.
 Additionally, metal’s reflective properties help reduce cooling costs by deflecting solar heat, making it both resilient and energy-efficient.

-Learn More about the Future of Resilient Construction from recorded sessions at METALCON 2024
+Learn More about the Future of Resilient Construction

-Building Smarter: The Impact of our Changing Weather & Climate on Construction – NOW AVAILABLE ON DEMAND
+Building Smarter: The Impact of our Changing Weather & Climate on Construction – AVAILABLE ON DEMAND

-This session featured two renowned experts in the field — Crystal Egger, President of Monarch Weather & Climate Intelligence, and Kathryn Prociv, EVP of Monarch.
+This session features two renowned experts in the field — Crystal Egger, President of Monarch Weather & Climate Intelligence, and Kathryn Prociv, EVP of Monarch.
 Crystal, an Emmy Award-winning meteorologist with 24 years of experience and a veteran of The Weather Channel and NBC, shared her insights alongside Kathryn, a Certified Consulting Meteorologist (CCM) an expert in weather data and forecasting.
 Together, they explored how accurate weather forecasting plays a critical role in construction and design, optimizing project timelines, enhancing safety, and improving material performance.

-Resilient Buildings: Disaster is a Hazard You Didn’t Prepare For – NOW AVAILABLE ON DEMAND
+Resilient Buildings: Disaster is a Hazard You Didn’t Prepare For – AVAILABLE ON DEMAND

 Alan Scott, FAIA, LEED Fellow, LEED AP BD+C, O+M, CEM, WELL AP